Bringing real baking into your home with deliciously simple recipes.

 - You will only need 5-6 slices of pineapple to make the dried pineapple flowers for this cake but if you would like to make more, place the slices on an extra wire rack on top of the first one and separate the racks with balls of foil at the corners between them.

 - This cake will keep in an airtight container in the fridge for up to 3 days.
-Stand at room temperature for about 30 minutes before serving.
+Stand at room temperature for at least 30 minutes before serving.

 Prep 2hrBake 40-45minMakes 12-15 serves

 This impressive cake was created by Débora Bueno Leite, one of our Make Me a Baker students, for her graduation.
 It marries two gems from the state of Minas Gerais in her native Brazil, guava paste and cheese – when served together they are known as ‘Romeo & Juliet'.

 - 250ml (1 cup) milk combined with 2 tablespoons sweetened condensed milk

 - 11 guava macarons, to decorate

 - 2½ teaspoons baking powder